see dilation and curettage.

 to surgically reduce the volume or amount of cancer, usually by removing all that can be safely taken out.

 also called DNA.
 The genetic “blueprint” found in the nucleus (center) of each cell.
-DNA holds genetic information on cell growth, division, and function.
+DNA makes up the genes in each cell, which control its growth, division, and function.
 See also mutation.

 -poe or dep

 an injection (shot) of a drug in a form that allows it to enter the bloodstream slowly over time.
 These drugs can often be given every month or even once every few months.

 a doctor who specializes in skin diseases.

 the third section of the colon.
 This section starts at the end of the transverse (crosswise) section and continues downward on the left side of the abdomen (belly) before connecting with the sigmoid colon.
 See also colon, ascending colon, transverse colon, sigmoid colon.

 finding disease.
 Early detection usually means finding the disease at an early stage, when it is easier to treat, before it has grown large or spread.
 Certain tests can be used before a person has any symptoms to try to find cancer early.
 This can help because many forms of cancer can reach an advanced stage without causing symptoms.
 See also screening.